COSC3020/isomorphism-connectivity-swilso59-2/README.md

   - There are more vertices in $H_{2}$ than in $H_{1}$.
 This makes it impossible for every vertex in $H_{2}$ to be mapped to by a vertex in $H_{1}$.
   - If you assign $A, B, C$ to multiple vertices you will break the one-to-one condition as well.

-For this assignment I reviewed the repository from https://github.com/COSC3020/isomorphism-connectivity-DJReflexive this gave me the idea for providing a counter example.
+For this assignment I reviewed the repository from https://github.com/COSC3020/isomorphism-connectivity-Dhruv8806 and https://github.com/COSC3020/isomorphism-connectivity-DJReflexive.
+This is where I got the idea to providing a counter example from.

+“I certify that I have listed all sources used to complete this exercise, including the use of any Large Language Models.
+All of the work is my own, except where stated otherwise.
+I am aware that plagiarism carries severe penalties and that if plagiarism is suspected, charges may be filed against me without prior notice.”